davekinkead/thesis/paper.coffee.md

       draw()

 In the browser code above, we have relied on a few helper methods.
 The first of these represents student ability graphically using colour.
 Blue represents high ability and red low ability.
-With a little bit of maths, we can convert ability on a range of 0.0 to 1.0 to a hexidecimal representation of Red-Green-Blue colour.
+With a little bit of maths, we can convert ability on a range of 0.0 to 1.0 to a hexadecimal representation of Red-Green-Blue colour.

     colour = (d, attribute) ->